nipy/heudiconv/docs/usage.rst

 Batch jobs
 ==========

-``heudiconv`` can natively handle multi-subject, multi-session conversions, although it will process these linearly.
-To speed this up, multiple ``heudiconv`` processes can be spawned concurrently, each converting a different subject and/or session.
+``heudiconv`` can natively handle multi-subject, multi-session conversions although it will do these conversions in a linear manner, i.e. one subject and one session at a time.
+To speed up these conversions, multiple ``heudiconv`` processes can be spawned concurrently, each converting a different subject and/or session.